Built for modern optical teams

 A client portal that is actually useful

-Clients can review orders, invoices, workshop documents, and payment actions from a lightweight portal.
+Clients can review notifications, invoices, lab documents, and payment actions from a lightweight portal.

 Why teams switch